 Disembark here and then take a short walk to Phra Sumen Fort nearby, one of only two remaining forts in Bangkok.
 This one was built during the reign of King Rama I in 1783.

 It has long been said that without the Chao Phraya River, also referred to as the river of kings, there would be no Bangkok and you needn't be a rocket scientist to see why it is so.
 The river has and always will be the lifeblood of the nation.
 Not only is the river a pleasure platform for people to explore its many wonders, but it's also a major transportation highway for goods and services.

 The river carries a range of vessels from the hefty rice barges that constantly chug their way downstream to the ferry boats that continually crisscross the river from one bank to another.

-There are countless long-tail boats roaring past with their brightly coloured awnings, all the while churning the water with their propeller driven six cylinder engines.
-I don't know about you, but I just love the resonating sound these engines make.
+There are countless long-tail boats roaring past with their brightly coloured awnings, all the while churning the water with their propeller-driven six-cylinder engines.
+I don't know about you, but I love the resonating sound these engines make.
 Last but not least are the tiny boats laden with fruit and vegetables on their way to the markets.